-Make a Beaded Chandelier
+Make a Beaded Chandelier for $11

 I made a beaded chandelier from dollar store stuff, and I’m so happy I get to reveal it today.
 I’ve been teasing the Dollar Store Crafts Facebook page with this project for a few days now, and I finally get to share it!
 A few months ago, Dollar Tree started selling their seasonal gardening stuff, including hanging wire baskets (and yes, they were only a dollar!)
 For months I had been trying to find a good base for a chandelier at the dollar store, and it wasn’t until my three year-old son called the wire baskets a “chandelier” that it clicked.